Mothering can be work that never seems to end. There are no built-in breaks or time off.

 Avoid the Guilt Trap

 So many moms fall into the trap of feeling like it is selfish to take time to care for themselves.
-They may consider it selfish to take time and energy away from their family to do something seemingly unnecessary like meditating, spending time with friends or exercising.
+They may consider it selfish to take time and energy away from their family to do something seemingly unnecessary like meditating, spending time with friends, exercising or making changes to your lifestyle like quitting drinking alcohol.

 However, it isn’t selfish to care for yourself and it’s important for moms to be wary of falling into this guilt trap.
 Not only will your parenting improve from caring for yourself, but your children will learn how to better care for themselves by watching you.